luftaquila/fsk-energymeter/README.md

 > The timestamp part at the beginning of the log file's name is important to calculate the actual timestamp.<br>
 > Do NOT edit the filename of the *.log file.
 JSON or CSV files are not affected.

-#### FSK-EEM Viewer
+### FSK-EEM Viewer

 Download the latest FSK-EEM Viewer from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).

-* To parse the record, open the record file in the FSK-EEM Viewer.
+Open the record file in the FSK-EEM Viewer to visualize the data or export as a human-readable format.

-* To delete the records, click the `Unlock` and `Delete` button in the Device Configuration tab.
+#### Device Configuration Tab

+Click the `Connect` button and select the FSK-EEM device to connect.\
+The device's UID and the current time will be displayed when connected.

-* To sync the device clock with the host PC, click the `Sync RTC` button in the Device Configuration tab.
+* `Sync RTC` button synchronizes the device clock with the host.
+* `Delete` button deletes the all log files stored in the device.

 ## DIY